mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 {: #fig-node-model title="The nodes and their addresses"}

-{{fig-node-model}} provides an overview figure of the involved nodes, i.e. Client, Proxy, and Target, that are discussed below.
-We use the name target for the node or endpoint the client intends to communicate with via the proxy.
+{{fig-node-model}} provides an overview figure of the involved nodes, i.e. client, proxy, and target host.
 There are also two network paths.
-Path #1 is the client to proxy path, where the MASQUE protocol will be used over an HTTP/3 session, usually over QUIC, to tunnel IP/UDP flow(s).
-Path #2 is the path between the Proxy and the Target.
+Path #1 is the client to proxy path, where IP proxying is provided over an HTTP/3 session, usually over QUIC, to tunnel IP flow(s).
+Path #2 is the path between the proxy and the target.

-The client will use the proxy's service address to establish a transport connection on which to communicate with the proxy using the MASQUE protocol.
-The MASQUE protocol will be used to establish the relaying of a IP/UDP flow from the client using as the source address the proxy's external address and sending to the target address.
-In addition, after establishment, the reverse is also configured on the proxy; IP/UDP packets sent from the target address to the proxy's external address will be relayed to the client.
+The client will use the proxy's service address to establish a transport connection on which to request IP proxying using HTTP/3 CONNECT-IP.
+The proxy will then relay the client's IP flows to the target host.
+The IP header from the proxy to the target carries the proxy's external address as source address and the target's address as destination address.

 # The CONNECT-IP method {#connect-ip-method}

-This method defines a new HTTP/3 {{!I-D.ietf-quic-http}} method CONNECT-IP to convert streams into tunnels to a forwarding proxy.
+This document defines a new HTTP/3 {{!I-D.ietf-quic-http}} method CONNECT-IP to convert streams into tunnels to a forwarding proxy.
 Each stream can be used separately to establish forwarding of one connection to potentially different remote hosts.
 Other than the HTTP CONNECT method, CONNECT-IP however does not request the forwarding proxy to establish an TCP connection to the remote target host.
-Instead the the end-to-end tunnel payload will be forwarded right on top of the IP layer, meaning the forwarding proxy has to identify messages boundaries and then adds an IP header to the message before forwarding (see section {{proxy}}).
+Instead the tunnel payload will be forwarded right on top of the IP layer, meaning the forwarding proxy has to identify messages boundaries and then adds an IP header to each message before forwarding (see section {{proxy}}).

 This document specifies CONNECT-IP only for HTTP/3 following the same semantics as the CONNECT method.
 As such a CONNECT-IP request MUST be constructed as follows: